Monday, December 31, 2007

 2 T unsalted butter

 Preheat the oven to 375 F. Cut the pumpkin into quarters and, with a large spoon, remove as much of the pulp and seeds as possible.
 Cut each quarter in half lengthwise, then further trim the flesh of all remaining fiber.
-Peel the rind with a vegetable Pumpkin for oven 2peeler or paring knife.
+Peel the rind with a vegetable peeler or paring knife.
 Cut each of the now eight pieces in half crosswise, then cut into 4 or 5 pieces of ½” each, taking care not to break them as they are curved.
 As you cut them, put them into a non-metal baking dish (a 15x10 “lasagna pan” is good) into which you have blended the cider, honey, and cinnamon, giving them a toss.
 Dot with the butter.
 Cover with a sheet of foil and oven-stew them for about 35 minutes, until they can be pierced with a knife and the smaller pieces are starting to turn translucent.
 You are looking for what might be called al dente—tender, but definitely holding shape; they will cook further when fried.
 Remove from the oven and allow to cool in the juices.
 If frying the next day, refrigerate, covered.

 Fritters—Batter and Frying